Novel Fourier Quadrature Transforms and Analytic Signal Representations for Nonlinear and Non-stationary Time Series Analysis: Fourier Quadrature Transforms, FSAS representations and new formulations of the FDM

-Using 8 types of DCTs and 8 types of DSTs, we propose to obtain 16 different types of FSAS representations as presented in \eqref{FSASRs}.
-In this study, we especially consider DCT-2 to obtain the FSAS as
+We proposed and derived sixteen different types of FSAS representations in \eqref{FSASRs} using eight types of DCTs and eight types of DSTs.
+However, in this study, we especially consider DCT-2 in detail to obtain the FSAS as

 where $j=\sqrt{-1}$, real part of $\tilde{z}_{\text{c}2}[n]$ is the original signal, and imaginary part of $\tilde{z}_{\text{c}2}[n]$ is the FQT of real part.
 It is worthwhile to note that the signal $x[n]$ and its FQT $\tilde{x}_{\text{c}2}[n]$ are not orthogonal, i.e. $\left< x[n], \tilde{x}_{\text{c}2}[n] \right> \ne 0$.
 To prove this, we consider the inner product of basis sequences, $\cos\left(\frac{\pi k (2n+1)}{2N}\right)$ and $\sin\left(\frac{\pi m (2n+1)}{2N}\right)$, and using trigonometric manipulation [$2\cos(\alpha)\sin(\beta)=\sin(\alpha+\beta)-\sin(\alpha-\beta)$, $\sin(2\alpha)=2\sin(\alpha)\cos(\alpha)$, $2\sin^2(\alpha)=1-\cos(2\alpha)$] show that it is not zero for some $k \ne m$, i.e.